lawandorga/lawandorga-mail-server/doc/dns/dmarc.md

           as report address.
             * Note that `postmaster` is the only localpart for which we get mail for all configured domains ourselves.

+## Technical remarks

+* The `v` tag must come first, the `p` tag probably second.
+    * The wording in the relevant RFC 7489 is not that clear in my opinion:
+      It says these two tags "MUST appear in that order" (sec.
+6.3)--the order found in the formal ABNF of section 6.4 and "components other than dmarc-version and dmarc-request may appear in any order" (sec 6.4), where these correspond to the `v` and `p` tags, respectively.

 ## See also